mdwboyd/project-demos/README.md

 [**Oracle**](oracle)
 * Demo Survey
   * A little survey built in Oracle Apex, with custom PL/SQL to handle survey questions, responses, and reporting.
 Survey is based on the questions from Monty Python and the Holy Grail, and including the New Mexico state question ["Red or Green?"](https://www.sos.state.nm.us/about-new-mexico/state-question/).
 Green chiles are best by the way  :)

+    Click to view the finished product: [apex.mdwboyd.com](https://apex.mdwboyd.com)

 [**Salesforce**](salesforce)
 * Love's Demo